aecgc-iscteiul/pminds_pokemon/README.md

 0) Project "Pokemon Catch Them All" was implemented in java, using Eclipse IDE.

-1) Folder pminds_pokemon contains java project of the exercise.
+1) Folder pminds_pokemon contains java project of the exercise requested.
 You can import it to your IDE directly (e.g. using Eclipse: Import -> General -> Existing project into workspace).
 Maven should take care of all dependencies.

 2) Zip pminds_pokemon_archive contains the same project, in archive mode.
 You can import it to your IDE directly (e.g. using Eclipse: Import -> General -> Project from Folder or Archive -> Archive).
 Maven should take care of all dependencies.